-If you read only one book this year, A Deadly Thaw should be it.
-A tense thrill ride through twisted justice and family secrets, it will keep you on the edge of your seat and leave you breathless.
+A Deadly Thaw is a tense thrill ride through twisted justice and family secrets that wil keep you on the edge of your seat and leave you breathless.
 Continue reading Review: A Deadly Thaw

 “Chocolate Whisperer” Hayden Mundy Moore travels the world helping companies improve the quality of their chocolates.
 In The Semi-Sweet Hereafter, Hayden is in London assisting Phoebe, the wife of celebrity chef Jeremy Wright.
 Phoebe owns a failing chocolate pâtisserie and needs Hayden’s help to turn it around.
 When Jeremy turns up bludgeoned to death, Hayden falls under suspicion.
 To clear her name, she has to hunt down the real killer.
 Continue reading Review: The Semi-Sweet Hereafter

 An exceptional mystery and I can’t wait for the next book in the series!
 I definitely recommend this book as a must read!
 Charley Carpenter, owner of Old Hat Vintage Fashions, is a member of the Agatha Book Club (named after the Dame herself) with a clique of high society ladies.
 After two local women are found dead, Charley and BFF Frankie find clues that link the murders to their book club.
 Charley reluctantly takes the information to Detective Marcus Trenault.
 Despite their rocky past, Charley and Marcus must team up to stop a murderer.
 Continue reading Review: The Book Club Murders

 My #TBR (To Be Read) reading list for Tuesday 09/27.
 Continue reading TBR Tuesday (Sepetember 27, 2016)